fredocli/hugo/content/recipes/fyldte_chokolader/fyldte_chokolader-06.en.md

 ---
-title: lemon ganache
+title: raspberry ganache
 lang: english
 tags:
     - chocolaterie
-    - white chocolates
+    - dark chocolate
-    - ginger
+    - raspberry
-    - marzipan
+    - ganache
 markup: pandoc
 ---

-# LEMON GANACHE
+# RASPBERRY GANACHE

 For about 40 pcs. filled chocolates.

 ## INGREDIENTS

-- 60 g whipping cream
+- 80 g whipping cream
-- 160 g white chocolate
+- 100 g raspberry purée
-- 60 g lemon juice
+- 10 g lemon juice
-- 1 grated lemon zest
+- 200 g dark chocolate 57% cocoa

 ## PREPARATION

-Pour whipping cream, lemon zest and lemon juice into a saucepan and bring to a boil.
+Pour the whipping cream, raspberry purée and lemon juice into a saucepan and bring to a boil.
-Sift the liquid with a fine sieve and check that the liquid weighs 100 g.
+Check that the liquid weighs 190 g.
 If necessary, add a bit water.
-Pour the hot liquid into the  white chocolate and stir with a rubber spatula until the ganache is uniform and homogeneous.
+Pour the hot liquid into the chocolate and stir with a rubber spatula until the ganache is uniform and homogeneous.
 Fill the mixture in a piping bag.